WebexSamples/webex-contact-center-api-samples/widget-samples/audio-widget-sample/README.md

 **Step 1:**

-To use this widget sample on your localhost
+_To use this widget sample on your localhost : _

 - Inside this project on your terminal type: `npm install`
 - Then inside this project on your terminal type: `npm run dev`